Saving data permanently

 Inside the web browser the SA home folder is located in

-In the free sandbox version of SA Engine the saved database image will disappear when the sandbox is restarted after 1-2 days.
-When the sandbox is restarted, it will use the factory database image instead.
+In the free version of SA Studio the saved database will disappear after 1-2 days and SA Studio will then use the original factory database instead.

 If you run a downloaded